RegardsOss/RegardsOss.github.io/_docs/getting-started/swarm-cli.md

 - `logs.sh`: let you display container logs from a running container.
 Once the stack is running fine, you should prefer to use Kibana to see logs
 - `reboot.sh`: let you reboot a container
 - `status.sh`: display the status of your stack (running container, how many containers are missing, history)
-- `update-all.sh`: boot or update the stack using stack files.
+- `deploy.sh`: boot or update the stack using stack files.
 It checks for updated images on the Docker registry, and track updates on files available on the master node.
 - `update.sh`: let you fetch an updated docker image and reboot only that single container.
-For advanced usage, you should prefer `update-all.sh`.
+For advanced usage, you should prefer `deploy.sh`.
 - `shutdown.sh` : let you completly shutdown the regards swarm stack.
+- `health.sh` : let you retrieve microservices global heathness for a specific tenant.

 When you deploy the stack, you should run `status.sh` to see if containers are running: